One-off: generate Taskfile snippets

 Taskfile Integration

-Run task-plus wt --init to get copy-paste Taskfile snippets:
+Run task-plus wt --init to get copy-paste Taskfile snippets.
+The task wt:* commands are Taskfile wrappers around task-plus wt *.

 task wt:start TASK=my-feature